 This prospectus is part of a registration statement that we filed with the U.S. Securities and Exchange Commission, or the SEC, using a "shelf" registration process.
-By using a shelf registration statement, the Selling Securityholders may sell up to 90,477,403 shares of Common Stock and up to 3,177,542 Warrants from time to time in one or more offerings as described in this prospectus.
+By using a shelf registration statement, the Selling Securityholders may sell up to 1,342,076 shares of Common Stock from time to time in one or more offerings as described in this prospectus.
 We will not receive any proceeds from the sale by such Selling Securityholders of the securities offered by them described in this prospectus.
-This prospectus also relates to the issuance by us of the shares of Common Stock issuable upon the exercise of the Warrants.
-We will not receive any proceeds from the sale of shares of Common Stock underlying the Warrants pursuant to this prospectus, except with respect to amounts received by us upon the exercise of the Warrants for cash.